SusanneKol/CI-CD-assignment2/README.md

 - Run three different environment in Azure

 code
-- remove som of the variables from
+- remove some of the variables from the terraform.tfvars